Intermesh/groupoffice-docs/using/connect-a-device/windows.rst

 1. Basic authentication is blocked since updates in 2023: https://learn.microsoft.com/en-us/deployoffice/security/basic-authentication-prompts-blocked .
 You can no longer use Microsoft's WebDAV implementation for third party services.
 2. When opening office files you have to re-authenticate: https://support.microsoft.com/en-us/help/2019105/authentication-requests-when-you-open-office-documents
 3. There's a path length limit in both windows and office.
 So long paths will fail.
-The URL of your Group-Office counts as path too.
+The URL of your GroupOffice counts as path too.

 We recommend to use a WebDAV client:

-1. The :ref:`Group-Office Assistant <assistant-for-windows>` if you don't need it mapped as a drive
+1. The :ref:`GroupOffice Assistant <assistant-for-windows>` if you don't need it mapped as a drive
 2. `Mountain Duck WebDAV client <https://mountainduck.io>`_, It offers excellent webdav speed and you can also sync your files offline.
 The downside is that it brings extra costs per user.
 3. `RaiDrive <https://www.raidrive.com/download>`_, A good client that is free to use but does not have offline synchronisation.